7 Stage Hydrogen Rich Reverse Osmosis Water Filter Full Replacement Pack GT1-11HFM

 Below are some simple steps to take to ensure the correct maintenance and handling of your water filter system.

-- Shutting off the water: There are 3 things you need to do in this step, firstly, locate your inlet tee valve which connects water to your system and shit this off by turning the tap 90°.
+- Shutting off the water: There are 3 things you need to do in this step, firstly, locate your inlet tee valve which connects water to your system and shut this off by turning the tap 90°.
 Secondly you will need to shut off the storage tank valve located on top of the storage tank.
 Finally, to relieve pressure in the system, open the faucet tap on the sink.

 - Disconnecting the System: To make things easier, we recommend disconnecting the system and performing the filter change on the sink, rather than do everything in hard to reach places.
 NOTE: lay down some towels in case of some dripping water from the lines when disconnected. the 4 points you need to disconnect are; 1. the storage tank, we recommend detaching this via the tee fitting connected to the T300 Hydrogen Rich Filter.
 2. the inlet water, this should be disconnected at the inlet to the system (elbow plugged in to stage 1 dirt sediment filter).
 3. Drain line, this can be removed from the drain clamp itself, leaving the screw clamp in position around the pipe.
 4. Finally, disconnect tubing from the top filter (inline carbon) which leads to the faucet tap.
 When this has been completed, you can then remove the system from under the sink and begin servicing it on the sink.